 Evaluation, specialized testing and treatment of abnormal pap smear results according to current guidelines.

-- Please schedule an appointment with a Women's Clinic provider if you have any questions about an abnormal pap smear result.
+- Please schedule an appointment with the Women's Health provider if you have any questions about an abnormal pap smear result.

 Testing and treatment of sexually transmitted infections for men and women.